cyberark/conjur-service-broker-go/CONTRIBUTING.md

 tilt up
 ```

-After starting up Service Broker and Conjur container instances, tilt builds project and runs unit and integration tests.
+After starting up Service Broker and Secrets Manager container instances, tilt builds project and runs unit and integration tests.
 You can rerun any step such as build, test or unit tests from the Tilt dashboard.

 ## Non-Interactive Testing

 ### Running Unit Tests

-To run the Conjur Service Broker unit tests, first deploy the app using tilt:
+To run the Secrets Manager Service Broker unit tests, first deploy the app using tilt:

 ```sh-session
 tilt up